All the details of our Maine Family Vacation…the best trip ever! Lighthouses, beaches, whale watching, Acadia National Park, and more!

 Maine Family Vacation Itinerary

-We were in Massachusetts for the first part of our trip, and drove all the way through Maine to the most eastern part of state.
+We were in Massachusetts for the first half of our trip, and drove all the way through Maine to the most eastern part of state.
 We really wanted to make a stop in Portland on our way through—but we just didn’t have the time, and we wanted to stay more rural.
 But if you’re looking for a larger city, and want things like a zoo, museums, observatory, shopping, etc., definitely plan a day in your itinerary for a stop.

 Day 1: Whale Watching, Eastport